tommay/spudoku-android/README.md

 ### No, really

 I really do have build instructions written up.
-Otherwise I wouldn't be able to build this.
+Otherwise I wouldn't be able to build this myself on a new system.

 I just have to get them copied and formatted into this README.